Punature Food Ingredients Co., Ltd.

-Enzymes are biocatalysts produced by biological cells with catalytic capabilities.
+To understand the food enzymes definition, it is essential to know that enzymes are biocatalysts produced by biological cells with catalytic capabilities.
 They are able to accelerate the rate of chemical reactions without changing the total energy change of the reaction.

 Amylase: Converts starch to sugars in brewing (mash optimization at 60–70°C).